Why is this medication prescribed?

 - tell your doctor and pharmacist if you are allergic to varenicline or any other medications.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: anticoagulants (''blood thinners'') such as warfarin (Coumadin); insulin; other medications to help you stop smoking such as bupropion (Wellbutrin, Zyban) and nicotine gum, inhaler, lozenges, nasal spray, or skin patches; and theophylline (Theo-24).
+Be sure to mention any of the following: anticoagulants (''blood thinners'') such as warfarin (Coumadin, Jantoven); insulin; other medications to help you stop smoking such as bupropion (Aplenzin, Forfivo, Wellbutrin, Zyban, in Contrave) and nicotine gum, inhaler, lozenges, nasal spray, or skin patches; and theophylline (Elixophyllin, Theo-24, Theocron).
 Your doctor may need to change the doses of some of your medications once you stop smoking.

-- tell your doctor if you have ever had withdrawal symptoms when you tried to quit smoking in the past and if you have or have ever had heart, blood vessel, or kidney disease
+- tell your doctor if you have ever had withdrawal symptoms when you tried to quit smoking in the past and if you have or have ever had epilepsy (seizures); or heart, blood vessel, or kidney disease

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking varenicline, call your doctor.
+If you are breastfeeding while taking varenicline, watch your baby carefully for seizures, and vomiting or spitting up more often that usual.
+Call your doctor immediately if your baby experiences any of these symptoms.

 - you should know that varenicline may make you drowsy, dizzy, lose consciousness, or have difficulty concentrating.
 There have been reports of traffic accidents, near-miss accidents, and other types of injuries in people who were taking varenicline.
 Do not drive a car or operate machinery until you know how this medication affects you.